multi-service-fabric/fabric-controller/doc/fabric_controller_user_guide_for_startup_stop.md

 |500          |abnormal    |

-When the response code is 200, relevant body field of its response consists of the following information shown in Table 3-4.
+When the response code is 200, relevant body field of its response consists of the following information shown in the table 3-4.

 **Table 3-4 Response body field of status confirmation**